OliverRudoll/GraphVizTechEARudoll/README.md

-Test Repository for Graphical Visualisation Technologies on TH Brandenburg.
+Test Repository for Graphical Visualisation Technologies at TH Brandenburg.